polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 The above example is _"pseudo code"_ intended to simplify understanding, but this is basically the main parts of the `Node` class.
 If you compare the `Node` class to for instance JSON, you will see it has _one additional axiom_, being an explicit children collection.
-JSON in such a regard is simpler, because it _only_ has a name and a value, in addition to that in JSON the same name _cannot be repeated_ because JSON maps to fields on classes - So substituting Hyperlambda with JSON, would make things much more verbose, even though technically it _is_ possible.
+JSON in such a regard is simpler, because it _only_ has a name and a value, in addition to that in JSON the same name _cannot be repeated_ because JSON maps to fields on objects.
+Hence, substituting Hyperlambda with JSON, would make things much more verbose, even though technically it _is_ possible.
 The same is true for XML and YAML.